 He decided to go back to college and take a course in public speaking.
 Two nights a week for a full semester, he drove himself an hour away from his home to a local college.
 Imagine the contrast: a room full of 19-year-old college students and one older man in a motorized scooter.

 He loved that class, and he learned.
 In fact, he was voted by his class as one of two contenders for their end-of-year speech competition.
-Ralph beamed with pride over the honor, and asked his family to come watch him that evening.
+Ralph beamed with pride over the honor and asked his family to come to watch him that evening.